rczamor/recipe-remix/replit.md

 - ✓ AI-powered shopping list generation from weekly meal plans using Grok
 - ✓ Repositioned Edit button next to View History button for better UX
 - ✓ Fixed image gallery to only display when recipes have associated images
+- ✓ Integrated AI recipe cleaning service using Grok LLM via Langchain to fix errors in scraped recipes
+- ✓ Added toggle option for AI cleaning when importing recipes

-The application now runs as a pure Django web application with server-side rendering, vanilla JavaScript for client-side interactivity, comprehensive revision history tracking, dedicated recipe detail pages, AI-powered assistant, and meal planning features.
+The application now runs as a pure Django web application with server-side rendering, vanilla JavaScript for client-side interactivity, comprehensive revision history tracking, dedicated recipe detail pages, AI-powered assistant, meal planning features, and intelligent recipe data cleaning.